laashub-soa/neco-apps/docs/maintenance.md

 git diff vA.B.C...vX.Y.Z examples/contour
 ```

+Note that:
+- We do not use contour's certificate issuance feature, but use cert-manager to issue certificates required for gRPC.
+- We change Envoy manifest from DaemonSet to Deployment.
-Note that not all manifests inherit the upstream (e.g. contour and envoy deployments).
+- Not all manifests inherit the upstream.
 Please check `kustomization.yaml` which manifest inherits or not.

 metallb
 -------